Get Your Toddler Talking: 5 Ways to Add Communication to Your Daily Routine

 This simple communication technique helps develop important communication skills:

-Here are a few easy ways to add language play into your daily routine.
+Here are a few easy ways to add language play into your daily routine and encourage toddler talking.

 No extra activities required!

-Getting dressed is a great time to help preschool- and kindergarten-aged children practice their language skills.
+Getting dressed is a great time to help preschool- and kindergarten-aged children practice their language skills and get your toddler talking while putting on clothes.
 It also helps them learn how to follow directions and organize everyday tasks.
 For example, they’ll learn to put a T-shirt on before their sweater and put a sweater on before their coat.

 Practice receptive language skills by asking your child, “Can you go get your socks?” and telling them, “Go get your shirt.”
 See if they understand and remember what you’re asking.
 Work on expressive language by talking about their clothing.
 Ask your child to describe the color of their shirt.